Temporary Emigration

 \[a_{i,t} \mid z_{i,t} = 1 \sim \begin{cases} Bernoulli(1 - \gamma''_t) & \text{if } a_{i,t-1} = 1 \text{ (was available: leaves with prob } \gamma'') \\ Bernoulli(1 - \gamma'_t) & \text{if } a_{i,t-1} = 0 \text{ (was unavailable: stays away with prob } \gamma') \end{cases}\]

-And detection now requires survival, availability, and detection:
+And a detection now needs three things to line up, survival, availability, and actually catching it:

 \[\omega_{i,t} \sim Bernoulli(\tilde{p}_t \times a_{i,t} \times z_{i,t})\]